 From June 1 through Aug.
 31, the City of Orlando offers a service where homeowners can request a tree to be installed.
 Once homeowners fill out an application, a crew member will inspect the site to determine the placement of the tree according to their Right Tree, Right Place policy.
 Trees will then be planted on the qualifying properties in the winter.
 The Street Tree Program opens in the summer of 2023 for applications.

 9. Get free trees to plant along streams in New York State.

 The Department of Environmental Conservation in New York runs a Tree for Tribs program every year to help reforest the state’s tributaries.
 Anyone who owns or manages land in New York State with at least 50 feet along a stream or waterbody is eligible to receive a free “buffer in a bag” of seedlings.
 The program is also open to organizations and individuals with permission to plant trees on a property with water access.
-Visit the DEC’s website for updates on the 2023 application process.
+Visit the DEC’s website for the application process.
+(2023 season is closed)

 10. Maryland gives free trees to homeowners with a waterway on their property.

 In a program similar to New York’s Tree for Tribs, there are 21 counties in Maryland where residents can get “Backyard Buffers” through a joint program between the Maryland Forest Service and the Potomac Watershed Partnership.
 Homeowners who have a waterway on or adjacent to their property are eligible to receive 20 – 30 free native tree and shrub seedlings.
 These are intended to create a streamside buffer.
 Sign-ups open in February for the 2023 program, and you can find the details here.

 Get 10 free trees through an Arbor Day Foundation Membership.